What is Spam: The Guide to Detecting and Preventing Spam

 Why is it called spam?

 The use of the term "spam" for this type of invasive, blanket message is a reference to a Monty Python sketch.
-In it, a group of guests (in Viking costumes) loudly and repeatedly proclaim that all spam eat whether they want to or not.
+In it, a group of guests (dressed in Viking costumes) loudly and repeatedly proclaim that all spam eat whether they want to or not.
 It's a bit like an email spammer flooding your inbox with unsolicited messages.

 What are the types of spam?